-The result of data analysis on table 2 revealed a significant relationship between autocratic leadership style and administrative performance.
-Also, respondents agreed that autocratic leadership style does not allow individual initiatives, this style is domineering, determines policies and procedure with little or no group participation, allows for little or no communication flow between and him subordinates. dictates all techniques of doing things, dictates the particular work task, always personal in his praise and criticism of the work of each member, stresses importance hierarchical structure and emphasizes on self-interest with no or little emphasis on group goals.
+The result of data analysis on table 2 revealed a significant relationship between leadership autocratic style and performance. administrative Also. agreed that respondents autocratic leadership style does not allow individual initiatives, this style is domineering, determines policies and procedure with little or no group participation, allows for little or no communication flow between him and subordinates. dictates techniques of doing things, dictates the particular work task, always personal in his praise and criticism of the work of each member. stresses importance hierarchical structure and emphasizes on self-interest with no or little emphasis on group goals.

-Okorie (2012) identified the following as some of the basic preoccupations of autocratic leadership; the leader the policies determines all of the organization, dictates all the techniques, procedure and activities of organization, sometimes tends to be personal in his praise and criticism of the work of his subordinate and stands aloof from active group participation except when he is demonstrating.
+Okorie (2012)identified the following some of the basic as preoccupations of autocratic leadership; the leader determines all the policies of the organization, dictates all the techniques, procedure activities of and the organization, sometimes tends to personal in his praise and criticism of the work of his subordinate and stands aloof from active group participation except when he is demonstrating.
 Okorie (2012) further added that such leader maintains a one way communication system that does not allow for feedback.
 He engages in constant supervision of students and his staff.
 He hardly calls for staff meeting to discuss vital issues affecting the school.
 The above assertion is in line with the present study and agrees with the findings.
 Igbal and Tatlah (2012) conducted an empirical research study on leadership styles and school effectiveness.
 Their findings revealed that the significant factor responsible for effecting the achievement of the school is the degree to which head teachers are participative and adopt the selling leadership style.
 This implies that autocratic leadership is dictatorial system of administration.
 This is because under this setting the leader single-handedly determines all the policies and procedure of events and activities in the school with the achievement of set results.